hsivan/fosi/experiments/README.md

 ## Run as a docker container

 We provide Dockerfile to support building the project as a docker image.
-To build the docker image you must first install docker engine and docker cli.
+To build the docker image you must first install docker engine and docker cli, and set up the [Nvidia container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#setting-up-nvidia-container-toolkit).
 After installing these, run the command to build the docker image from within <fosi_root>:
 ```bash
 cd <fosi_root>